Find out how it could affect your royalties.

-Songtrust does not collect on behalf of the performer unless they are also the songwriter.
-You can not register cover songs with Songtrust.
+Please note that Songtrust does not collect on behalf of a performer unless they are also the songwriter.
+In other words, you cannot register cover songs with us.